larrytanjj/audio-transcribe/README.md

-# Audio Transcription API
+# Audio Transcriber

-This is a FastAPI-based service for transcribing audio files using the Whisper model from OpenAI.
+This is a web application for transcribing audio files using the Whisper model from OpenAI.

 ## Features